Indexical Semantics in the Language of Thought

 Accepting that there is an innate and universal language of thought, we can inquire into its formal characteristics.
 It will have two components: a syntactic component and a lexical component.
 These components will be found in every human being’s cognitive-linguistic repertoire (barring pathology), like any other innate human trait.
 There is no problem about this with respect to the syntactic component: there is no reason to doubt that each person uses an identically structured internal language.
 Nor is there any obvious problem about large tracts of the lexical component: people share a large number of basic concepts because they live in a common world of space and time, colors and shapes, other minds, plants and animals, logical and mathematical truth, ethical demands, etc. That is, the universality implied by the idea of an innate species-wide internal language is not contradicted by the facts of human psychology.
 However, there is a segment of the lexical component that does appear to present a problem for this picture—the words that refer to specific local objects, artifacts, and natural kinds in the individual’s environment.
 It is not plausible to suppose that people in foreign lands have names for the places, people, artifacts, and animal species found in this land.
 Generally, it can hardly be that words for local entities are genetically encoded in our species and enter the thoughts of every human on the planet.
 Yet we do use such parochial concepts to think about the world.
 So either the language of thought is not fully innate and universal or it innately covers a lot more than it is plausible to suppose that it does.
 How do we get out of this problem?

 The problem can be put like this: how do we find an interpretation for all such locally bound lexical items that is consistent with the absolute universality of the language of thought?
 What kind of semantics would allow us to declare that the “referential component” is universal to humans?
 It can’t be a semantics that simply assigns a unique entity to each such term, on pain of assigning the same entities to terms no matter the location of the individual in question—people from the jungles of the Amazon don’t have a name for London!
 Clearly we need a semantics that provides a uniform inner linguistic structure that combines with a contribution from the local environment.
-One way to do this would be to suppose that the innate language contains uninterpreted terms as well as interpreted terms; the uninterpreted terms pick up reference from the way the individual is contingently embedded in the world—say, his or her causal connections to the environment.
-The genes supply these initially meaningless terms, which are common to everybody, in order to allow for the future possibility of local reference, relying upon the embedding of the individual in the world to provide them with an interpretation.
-Thus a single symbol S in the language of thought can refer in one land to London and in another land to a certain Amazonian village, having no intrinsic fixed meaning at the outset.
-We might call this the “uninterpreted component”—the part of the lexicon that requires a suitable embedding before it acquires any meaning.
+One way to do this would be to suppose that the innate language contains interpretation-free terms as well as interpretation-bound terms; the free terms pick up reference from the way the individual is contingently embedded in the world.
+The genes supply these initially meaningless terms, which are common to everybody, in order to allow for the future possibility of local reference, relying upon the embedding of the individual to provide them with an interpretation.
+Thus a single symbol S in the language of thought can come to refer in one land to London and in another land to a certain Amazonian village, having no intrinsic fixed meaning at the outset.
+We could call this the “interpretation-free component”—the part of the lexicon that requires a suitable embedding before it acquires any meaning.

 What is the evidence for the indexical theory of the language of thought?
 The indexical character of natural languages of course: natural languages are heavily indexical, and this reflects the character of the underlying language of thought.
-I won’t repeat all the good arguments for recognizing the ubiquitous, and sometimes concealed, role of indexical expressions in natural languages.
-What I have suggested here is that the place of indexical expressions in solving the problem of universality is mirrored in the manifest character of outward spoken languages.
-Arguably, natural languages cannot perform their referential function without relying on indexical reference; well, it turns out that the underlying universal language of thought could not exist without a similar reliance.
+I won’t repeat all the arguments for recognizing the ubiquitous role of indexical expressions in natural languages (all natural languages); my point is just that the role of indexical expressions in solving the problem of universality is mirrored in the manifestly indexical character of spoken languages.
+Arguably, natural languages cannot perform their referential function without relying on indexical reference; it turns out that the underlying language of thought could not exist without a similar reliance.
 The use of an indexical apparatus is what is needed to make that language both biologically universal and environmentally variable.
 The lexical component needs an indexical component if it is to be possessed by all humans alike.
-Natural languages simply make this component visible, wherein it performs sterling referential work.
+Natural languages make this component visible.
+We are born indexical thinkers.